Courts run not-for-profit

 Court owners choose their managing agents

 To relieve the directors of the day-to-day responsibilities of running their court, all courts appoint managing agents to oversee these matters.
 In most cases (not all – there is no obligation), the managing agent is Retirement Security Limited.
-The management fees charged per apartment by Retirement Security Limited are currently some 8% below the level which he government’s Housing and Communities Agency permits Housing Associations to charge, with no additional fees.
+The management fees charged per apartment by Retirement Security Limited are currently some 8% below the level permitted by the government’s Housing and Communities Agency, with no additional fees.
 Most managing agents charge the full amount permitted and charge additional fees as well.

 Income from the guest suite and laundry goes to the owners’ company